• Skip to primary navigation

 Jump to Recipe - Print Recipe

-Traditional Southern Potato Salad is made with mayonnaise, pickles, fresh onion, garlic powder, mustard and diced hard boiled eggs.
+Traditional Southern Potato Salad is loaded with pickles and diced hard boiled eggs.
 This old fashioned potato salad is perfect for a cold winter day or a warm day barbecue picnic!

 Southern Potato Salad